KLCC Public Radio Foundation

 What role does the KLCC Public Radio Foundation play in station operations?

-The role of the Foundation is to work alongside the station to advocate, engage community and fundraise for station goals and projects.
-The foundation is not an advisory committee and thus does not engage in station operations or program decisions.
+The role of the Foundation is to work alongside the station to advocate, engage the community and fundraise for station goals and projects.
+The Foundation is not an advisory committee and thus does not engage in station operations or program decisions.